Highlighting Women of Indiana Jazz

 Electric violinist Cathy Morris has captivated audiences worldwide with her high-energy performances, original compositions, and passion for jazz and improvisation.
 She has opened for icons such as George Benson, Al Jarreau, and Burt Bacharach and performed at major events like the Formula One and Indy 500 races.
 As a dedicated educator, Morris collaborates with student orchestras and conducts workshops nationwide.
 Her influence extends beyond the stage, with published compositions and multiple recordings, including jazz, Latin, and holiday music.

 Mary Moss, known as "The Lady with a Song," arrived in Indianapolis in 1958 and immediately became a staple of the city’s entertainment scene.
 She toured with her husband, King Moss, before settling into long-running residencies at venues like LaRue’s Supper Club and the Crown Room.
 In the 1970s, she appeared on Channel 13’s morning music and variety show before moving to Channels 4 and 8 as a performer and entertainment commentator.
-A mentor to young female musicians, she led the “Women of Jazz” ensemble and was a beloved presence at The Jazz Kitchen, the Chatterbox, and the Artsgarden.
+A mentor to young female musicians, she led the “Women of Jazz” ensemble and was a beloved presence at The Jazz Kitchen, the Chatterbox, and the Arts Garden.
 Her 2003 live album, Lady with a Song, cemented her legacy as one of Indy’s most influential jazz vocalists.

 Edythe (Eydie) Fitzhugh began publishing Indy’s Jazz Scene: Fitzhugh’s Jazz Events Calendar in the 1970s.
 The newsletter promoted jazz performances, commemorated the lives of musicians and supporters, and encouraged attendance at local venues and festivals.
 A frequent patron of clubs on Indiana Avenue, Fitzhugh was deeply immersed in the city’s jazz culture.
 She served as secretary of the board of the Jazz Action Coalition in the mid-1980s and remained a passionate advocate for the jazz community throughout her life.
 She was inducted into the Jazz Hall of Fame in 2014.

-All of the women highlighted by the Indianapolis Jazz Hall of Fame have stories of talent, passion, and influence.
+All women highlighted by the Indianapolis Jazz Hall of Fame have stories of talent, passion, and influence.
 Their impact on the growth of Indiana’s jazz scene is undeniable.
 We encourage you to explore their profiles on the Indianapolis Jazz Hall of Fame website and join us in celebrating Women’s History Month!

 Fanny Gotschall Studios